cap-js/docs/java/outbox.md

 :::

-To ensure that only dead outbox entries are returned when reading `DeadOutboxMessages`, an `@After` handler needs to be added which filters the entries.
+### Filter for Dead Entries

 This filtering can't be done on the database since the maximum number of attempts is only available from the CDS properties.

-The following code provides the handler for the `DeadLetterQueueService` and the `@After-READ` handler that filters for the dead outbox entries:
+To ensure that only dead outbox entries are returned when reading `DeadOutboxMessages`, the following code provides the handler for the `DeadLetterQueueService` and the `@After-READ` handler that filters for the dead outbox entries:

 ```java
 @Component